Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

         2. It needs to be connected to the dashboard form.
         3. Initially, it will have to register a status 200, whenever a task is sent to the database.
         4. If the add button is clicked, the dashboard will display the task right below the "remove" buttons.
-        5. If a task is clicked, it will have to redirected you again to the dashboard page, and task will be marked with a line.
+        5. If a task is clicked, it will have to redirect you again to the dashboard page, and the task will be marked with a line.
         6. If the "remove completed" button is clicked, it will remove all the tasks having the database key "complete_status" equal to "true".
         7. If the "remove all" button is clicked, it will have to delete all the tasks present in the dashboard.

-    2. Userd card
+    2. User card
         - The user card will have to show a welcome message with the name, and email, of the user who has already signed up/logged in.

 - The 404 page